jonfelixrico/wisdom-core-v4/docs/specs/enh-1/core-physical-design.md

 # enh-1 physical design -- core

 ## Introduction
-For saving the business data, we're going to be making use of event sourcing pattern.
-The reason why we're making use of the **event sourcing pattern** is so that we can have more freedom as to how we will implement the read side.
-The downside of this approach is that it's more complicated to implement because there's extra effort needed to create the read and the write side of the data.
+For saving the business data, we will be using the **event sourcing** pattern.

+We chose this pattern over a straightforward save-to-db approach is so that we can easily scale the bot out once we start getting more load.
+With this, we can deploy multiple read instances while deploying only a few write instances.

 ## Write side

-This section is the documentation for the read side of the data.
-We'll be creating aggregates to represent our buisiness objects (BO).
+This section will describe the aggregates that we'll be using for the read side.

 ### Aggregate overview
 #### Server (`ServerAggregate`)